 We’ll start at the bottom – the seats give excellent support and are some of the best I’ve sat in, but the bottom cushion is a bit short for me.
 I also found the door sill crowding my left arm, and I couldn’t quite put it out the window how I’d typically like.
 At least the chair will motor all the way back when you get in and out.

 The rear seat is again on the tight side, though fine for kids or shorter people.
-This probably couldn’t be a family car if you’re family has two teens that require their meals measured in tons, but everyone else would be just fine.
+This probably couldn’t be a family car if your family has two teens that require their meals measured in tons, but everyone else would be just fine.

 The trunk is actually terrific – a wide mouth means my roadie case fit inside with ease, so despite it being a smaller car than a 3 Series, it’s nearly as useful.